 A compact fruit tree; an ideal size for backyard orchards; showy, white flowers in spring followed by loads of bright, red sour cherries in midsummer; excellent for pies and jam; needs full sun and well-drained soil; self-pollinating;extremely hardy

-Bali Cherry is a small tree that is commonly grown for its edible qualities.
+Bali Cherry is a small tree that is typically grown for its edible qualities.
 It produces cherry red round fruit (technically 'drupes') which are usually ready for picking in mid summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sour taste and a firm texture.

 The fruit are most often used in the following ways:

 Features & Attributes

 Bali Cherry is bathed in stunning clusters of fragrant white flowers along the branches in mid spring before the leaves.
 It has dark green deciduous foliage.
 The pointy leaves turn an outstanding orange in the fall.
 The fruits are showy cherry red drupes carried in abundance in mid summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
 The smooth dark red bark adds an interesting dimension to the landscape.

 This is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.

 Aside from its primary use as an edible, Bali Cherry is sutiable for the following landscape applications;

 Planting & Growing